 We now turn our attention to the optimally controlled process $X^\straTopt$.
 For convenience, we will work with the minimum

 maximum

 and middle value

-of the components of $X^\straTopt$ (so, if $X^\straTopt_1(t) \leq X^\straTopt_2(t) \leq X^\straTopt_3(t)$, then $I_t = X^\straTopt_1(t), M_t = X^\straTopt_2(t), S_t = X^\straTopt_3(t)$).
-There is no ambiguity when the values of the components are equal since we are not formally \emph{identifying} $I_t$, $M_t$ and $S_t$ with a particular component of $X^\straTopt$
+of the components of $X^\straTopt$ [so, if $X^\straTopt_1(t) \leq X^\straTopt_2(t) \leq X^\straTopt_3(t)$, then $I_t = X^\straTopt _1(t)$, $M_t = X^\straTopt_2(t), S_t = X^\straTopt_3(t)$].
+There is no ambiguity when the values of the components are equal since we are not formally \textit{identifying} $I_t$, $M_t$ and $S_t$ with a particular component of $X^\straTopt$.

-Clearly, $M$ behaves as an Ito diffusion solving \eqref{e:itosde} away from the extrema $I$ and $S$, while at the extrema it experiences a perturbation.
-This behaviour is reminiscent of \emph{doubly perturbed Brownian motion}, which is defined as the (pathwise unique) solution $(X^\prime_t; t \geq 0)$ of the equation
+Clearly, $M$ behaves as an It{\^o} diffusion solving \eqref{e:itosde} away from the extrema $[0,1]$ and $S$, while at the extrema it experiences a perturbation.
+This behavior is reminiscent of \textit{doubly perturbed Brownian motion}, which is defined as the (pathwise unique) solution $(X^\prime_t; t \geq0)$ of the equation

-where $\alpha, \beta < 1$ and $(B^\prime_t; t \geq 0)$ is a Brownian motion starting from the origin.
-This process was introduced by Le Gall and Yor in \cite{le1986excursions}; the reader may consult the survey \cite{perman1997pbm} and introduction of \cite{Chaumont2000219} for further details.
-In \S{2} of \cite{Chaumont2000219}, this definition is generalised to accommodate non-zero initial values for the maximum and minimum processes in the obvious way -- if $i_0, s_0 \geq 0$, we take
+where $\alpha, \beta< 1$ and $(B^\prime_t; t \geq0)$ is a Brownian motion starting from the origin.
+This process was introduced by Le Gall and Yor in \cite{le1986excursions}; the reader may consult the survey \cite {perman1997pbm} and introduction of \cite{Chaumont2000219} for further details.
+In Section~{2} of \cite{Chaumont2000219}, this definition is generalized to accommodate nonzero initial values for the maximum and minimum processes in the obvious way---if $i_0, s_0 \geq0$, we take